-In the United States Senate, Clinton was a strong supporter of LGBT non-discrimination legislation, including being an original cosponsor of the Employment Non-Discrimination Act (ENDA).
-Now she has called it her “highest priority” to pass and sign into law the Equality Act -- landmark legislation that would establish full federal equality for LGBT Americans.
+In the United States Senate, Clinton was a strong supporter of LGBTQ non-discrimination legislation, including being an original cosponsor of the Employment Non-Discrimination Act (ENDA).
+Now she has called it her “highest priority” to pass and sign into law the Equality Act -- landmark legislation that would establish full federal equality for LGBTQ Americans.
 This groundbreaking, comprehensive bill would establish explicit, permanent protections against discrimination based on an individual’s sexual orientation or gender identity in matters of employment, housing, access to public places, federal funding, credit, education and jury service.
 In addition, it would prohibit discrimination on the basis of sex in federal funding and access to public places.
-Clinton has vowed to fight with HRC for full LGBT equality.
+Clinton has vowed to fight with HRC for full LGBTQ equality.

 On Marriage Equality

 In 2013, Hillary Clinton announced her support for marriage equality in an exclusive video for the Human Rights Campaign.

 “LGBT Americans are our colleagues, our teachers, our soldiers, our friends, our loved ones – and they are full and equal citizens, and deserve the rights of citizenship.
 That includes marriage,” Clinton said in the video.
 “That’s why I support marriage for lesbian and gay couples.
 I support it personally and as a matter of policy and law, embedded in a broader effort to advance equality and opportunity for LGBT Americans and for all Americans. […] To deny the opportunity to any of our daughters and sons solely on the basis of who they are and who they love is to deny them the chance to live up to their God given potential.” - Hillary Clinton